 Who the hell knows?

-Or maybe nobody actually called you a TERF, just mentioned that something you said was trans antagonistic and made them angry, then you yelled at them and said “Next you’ll be calling be a TERF!” and you sort of remember it wrong – but whatever!
-The fascist PC police are ready to throw a spot light in your face and scream “Trans women are women!
+Or maybe nobody actually called you a TERF, just mentioned that something you said was trans antagonistic and made them angry, then you yelled at them and said “Next you’ll be calling me a TERF!” and you sort of remember it wrong – but whatever!
+The fascist PC police are ready to throw a spotlight in your face and scream “Trans women are women!
 Yes or No!
 Prepare to be NO PLATFORMED!!”

 Now all the sudden even your close friends and acquaintances are part of this oppressive network of ideological purists.
 “I think some of the things you are saying about Caitlyn Jenner’s gender presentation are insulting to trans women,” says Sally.
 “That feminist you RT’ed the other day actually has very transphobic views, just so you know,” says Jo.
 “Christ!
 Did you just recommend Gender Hurts what the hell is wrong with you?
 Seriously – what’s next?
 The myth of the 6 million.
 GTFO!” says Patricia.

 You defriend and ban as quickly as possible, but as quickly as you cut off one head, another grows in its place.

 You think there was some time in all this when relationships could be salvaged, but that time is probably long gone.
 You feel drummed out of the feminist spaces that you have become accustomed too.
 Thank goodness you still have a few true friends that stood by you, letting you know that all your other intolerant friends were just out to get you because they HATE the notion of a nuanced, intellectually honest opinion!
 What else could it be?

 You’re upset.
 You’re angry – but don’t worry!